zurgeg/control-my-pc/README.md

 # TwitchPlays

 The script that allows controlling of a pc remotely through a Twitch chat.
-Started as n overhaul update to DougDoug TwitchPlays script.
+Started as an overhaul update to DougDoug TwitchPlays script.

 **This script is meant for twitch.tv/controlmypc / https://cmpc.live and its developers, you must have authentorisation from the development team or CMPC to run this script.**